MST-Solar-Car-Team/SolarCar/docs/DriverController/Wavesculpter22/Setup.md

 ## Getting started:
 1. Open Profinity
 2. Add peak adapter to profiles in Profinity
+  - Click "Can Adapters"
+  - Add the adapter (USB indicator should be green)
 3. Add WaveSculptor22 to profiles
 4. Add Virtual Can To Ethernet bridge (**you have to**)